-Incorporating the UVP of your service or product in the headline is a powerful way to combat this.
+Incorporating the unique value proposition of your service or product in the headline is a powerful way to combat this.
 If you get stuck on this portion, start by asking what makes your service or product unique and how it benefits your audience.

 Does the software help your audience do more productive work by reducing the amount of time from manually inputting data?
 Does the product have specific features that assist in solving financial or management issues?
 If the solution saves money for your customers, how much does it save on average?